Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 <a name="Prerequisites" />
 ### Prerequisites ###

-- A Windows Azure subscription with the Virtual Machines Preview enabled - you can sign up for free trial [here](http://bit.ly/WindowsAzureFreeTrial)
+- A Windows Azure subscription with the Virtual Machines Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 > **Note:** This lab was designed to use **OpenSUSE** linux distribution when creating the new Virtual Machine in Windows Azure.